 This is typically useful after an Armature modifier, where distortion around joints may be hard to avoid, even with careful weight painting.

-To use this modifier effectively, it is useful to understand the basics of how it works.
+To use this modifier effectively, it is important to understand the basics of how it works.

 - Rest State

-- The factor to control the smoothing amount.
+The factor to control the smoothing amount.
 Higher values will increase the effect.
-Values outside this range (above 1.0 or below 0.0) distort the mesh.

 - Smooth Type